usagiga/Send-to-Discord/README.md

-# Send-to-Discord
+# Send to Discord

-Click to send the link of the opened page into your Discord servers
+The Firefox extension which clicks to send the link of the opened page into your Discord servers.

 ## Install